How Long Does Crack Stay in Your System?

 Right alongside the question of HOW is cocaine tested for in a drug screening is the question of how long does cocaine stay detectable in the human body?
 The answer to this differs depending on the various drug tests or testing methods administered.

 The longer an individual uses cocaine, the higher the concentration of cocaine will be in their hair.
-This fact means that a person who has been using cocaine for ten years will have higher levels of cocaine in their hair than someone who only used cocaine once or twice a month.
+Of course, cocaine can also lead to hair loss in some users, meaning this test might be rendered moot.
+The fact remains that a person who has been using cocaine for ten years will have higher levels of cocaine in their hair than someone who only used cocaine once or twice a month.

 Urine Test for Cocaine